Neighborhood disorders: Noises created by abnormal behavior

 • An individual (or several), tenant or owner of a dwelling (scream, heels, singing, party...)

-• One thing (musical instrument, hi-fi system, television, DIY tool, firecracker, heat pump, wind turbine, household appliances...)
+• One thing (musical instrument, hi-fi system, television, DIY or garden tool, firecracker, heat pump, wind turbine, household appliances...)

 Video - Thought received: Can we make noise without risk before 10 pm?